gamemanual0/gm0/source/docs/getting-started-in-ftc/index.rst

+.. include:: <isonum.txt>

 Getting Started in FTC
 ======================

-Welcome to FIRST Tech Challenge!
+Welcome to *FIRST*\ |reg| Tech Challenge!
 As a new team, you may be slightly overwhelmed and disoriented, wondering where to start.
 No fear!
 This guide is meant to help navigate you through your beginning year in FTC.

-After registration and going through the STIMS process in the FIRST website, you'll likely have to purchase a starter kit (**which we highly recommend for new teams**) and electronics kit in order to build your robot.
+After registration and going through the STIMS process in the *FIRST*\ |reg| website, you'll likely have to purchase a starter kit (**which we highly recommend for new teams**) and electronics kit in order to build your robot.
 The electronics kit is standard for all teams, but please read our kit guide to find out which kit is right for your team.

 The physical components of a robot are split into the hardware and electronics section.
 On the hardware side, you have your :doc:`drivetrain <../robot-design/drivetrains/index>`, :doc:`linear extension mechanisms <../robot-design/linear-motion-guide/index>`, a :doc:`claw <../robot-design/passive-intake-claw>` or :doc:`intake <../robot-design/active-intake/index>` to pick up game elements, as well as any other mechanisms specific to the game.
 On the electronics side, there are the two :term:`REV Expansion Hubs <Expansion Hub>` (or one Control Hub and one Expansion Hub), the Android phone(s), and controllers.